matthewsmawfield/TEP-GNSS-RINEX/manuscript-rinex.md

     - **Detecting TEP signatures in raw RINEX data** using only Single Point Positioning (SPP) and broadcast ephemerides.

-    - **Validating directional anisotropy** — confirming that E-W correlations exceed N-S as found in CODE's 25-year analysis.
+    - **Validating directional anisotropy** — testing whether E-W correlations exceed N-S as found in CODE's 25-year analysis.

     - **Comparing spatial vs. temporal correlation lengths** to test the core Space-Time Coupling prediction.

-    - **Validating environmental independence** — stratifying by geomagnetic activity and season to rule out ionospheric and atmospheric origins.
+    - **Validating environmental independence** — stratifying by geomagnetic activity and season to assess ionospheric and atmospheric origins.

     - **Synthesizing findings across all three papers** to establish a unified evidence framework.